Keating950/str-to-array/README.md

+## Deprecated
+Code has since been merged into the [const-str](https://github.com/Nugine/const-str) crate.

 # str-to-array

 This crate provides a procedural macro, `expand`, that expands a string literal to an array of its characters.